 Background.
 Mr. Bingham has served on the board of directors of the Bank since 2018 and joined the board of directors of the Company in 2020.
-Since 1994, Mr. Bingham has served as President of Agracel, Inc., an industrial developer of facilities for manufacturing and high-tech entities in small to midsized communities.
-Throughout his career, Mr. Bingham has been directly involved with the development of over 17 million square feet of industrial projects on long term leases, focused primarily in tertiary markets with an emphasis on manufacturing.
-Mr. Bingham also serves as a board member of Southeastern Illinois Community Foundation and Effingham Railroad.
+Since 1994, Mr. Bingham has served as President, and then Chief Executive Officer of Agracel, Inc., an industrial developer of facilities for manufacturing and high-tech entities in small to midsized communities.
+Throughout his career, Mr. Bingham has been directly involved with the development of over 25 million square feet of industrial projects on long term leases, focused primarily in tertiary markets with an emphasis on manufacturing.
 Mr. Bingham received his B.S. in Industrial Engineering from the University of Illinois.